-A list of the frequently asked questions regarding the Frist Center for Visual Arts
+A list of the frequently asked questions about the Frist

 - Will I enjoy the Frist Center if I don’t know anything about art?